atsushieno/aap-core/docs/DEVELOPERS.md

 - Types
   - `class PluginHost`
+    - `class PluginService` for service implementation (not really intended for public use)
+    - `class PluginClient` for hosting implementation
   - `class PluginClientSystem`
     - `class AndroidPluginClientSystem`
     - `class DesktopPluginClientSystem` (it does not exist yet)
   - `class PluginInformation`
   - `class PortInformation`
   - `class PluginInstance`
+    - `class LocalPluginInstance` for service's plugin instances
+    - `class RemotePluginInstance` for client's plugin instances
   - `enum aap::ContentType`
   - `enum aap::PortDirection`
   - `enum aap::PluginInstantiationState`

-The API is not really well-thought at this state and subject to any changes.
+The API is still not really well-thought at this state and subject to any changes.

-There are some incomplete Kotlin API too, which is similarly subject to any changes.

 ### Accessing Remote plugin

+Plugin developers don't really have to deal with hosting.
+The only connected point would be extensions, which is explained in [`EXTENSIONS.md`](./EXTENSIONS.md).

+Host developers would use `PluginClient` class to instantiate plugins from various (one or more) AudioPluginServices.
+It requires live connection list instance (`PluginClientConnectionList*`) and a snapshot of plugin list (`PluginListSnapshot*`), which require some JNI interaction on Android.

+`PluginListSnapshot` is easy to acquire - there is `PluginListSnapshot::queryServices()` that dispatches query to Intent Service via Android (Java) API and get results. `PluginClientConnectionList` is a little bit more complicated - you can create new `PluginClientConnection` object with NdkBinder, which can be acquired only through `android.content.Context.bindService()` i.e. via Android (Java) API (again).

+Plugins that have the bound service in `PluginClientConnectionList` can be instantiated in synchronous API `PluginClient::createInstance()`.
+For others, asynchronous `PluginClient::createInstanceAsync()` has to be used.
+It dispatches instantiation process to `PluginClientSystem` to dynamically bind service.
+For Android it is `AndroidPluginClientSystem`which simply runs `Context.bindService()`.
+(There could be desktop version of the API feature parity, which is not implemented yet.)

+Those create~ methods only returns the instance ID, but you can easily get the actual `aap::RemotePluginInstance` instance via `getInstance()`.
+This instance lets you do the rest of the plugin processing (prepare/activate/process/deactivate).

+There may be further changes to the API around there, but so far that's how things would work.

+### native PluginClient instancing internals

+(TODO: this section should probably go into HACKING.md)

-This section describes some internals about `aap::PluginHost::instantiatePlugin()`.
+This section describes some internals about `aap::PluginClient::createInstanceAsync()`.
 Plugin host developers can just use this function.

 Remote plugins can be accessed through AAP "client bridge" which is publicly just an AAP plugin (so that general AAP Hosts can instantiate locally), while it implements the API as a Service client, using NdkBinder API.